wescale/kubernetes-formation/Day-3/Synthesis/exercise-guestbook-go/README.md

     $ kubectl apply -f guestbook-deploy.yaml
     ```

- Tip: If you want to modify the guestbook code open the `_src` of this example and read the README.md and the Makefile.
-If you have pushed your custom image be sure to update the `image` accordingly in the guestbook-controller.yaml.
+ Tip: If you want to modify the guestbook code open the `code-guestbook-go` of this example and read the Dockerfile.
+If you have pushed your custom image be sure to update the `image` accordingly in the guestbook-deploy.yaml.

 2. To verify that the guestbook deployment is running, run the `kubectl get deploy -o wide` command: